-It’s time to hit your personal reset button.
-If you were to fill a page with answers to today’s blog question, “Who are you?”, what would your answers reveal?
+Is it time to hit your personal reset button?
+If you were to fill a page with answers to today’s question, what would they reveal?
 You might feel lost, disappointed, or unsure about the meaning of your existence.
-That could be a tough cookie to swallow, but the first step in changing your life for the better is to recognize its current status.
+Don’t allow yourself to exist among the living dead!

-This is important to know if you feel confused or if you have a hard time answering today’s question.
-Too often, people believe the things that happen to them define who they are.
+You get to be you, end of story.
+This is important if you feel confused, unjustified or pressured to be something you’re not.
+Too often, people believe things that happened to them in the past define who they are.
 And too often, people define themselves by their failures, mistakes or regrets.